VitalikLevin/Nature-vs-Spirits/README.md

 RAM: 2 GB

-If you want to edit this program you must have Unity 2017.1.1
+If you want to edit this program, you must have Unity 2017.1.1